Pistone45/nation-publications/README.md

 * Install Composer by visiting this link and downloading the installer or use NPM (https://getcomposer.org/download/).
 * Run composer through command prompt by typing the command `composer` and then type `global require laravel/installer` to install Laravel
 * Change the Database connection settings in the `env` file present in the root folder if you are using a host with a password and a different username
+*	Navigate to the project root folder and open command prompt or navigate to the root by changing the directory.
+Type php artisan migrate to migrate all the tables in the      selected database
 * Navigate to the projet root folder and open a command window and type `php artisan serve` to start the server
 * Use the displayed server address in any web browser to run the project